 We defer recognition of incremental direct costs, such as cost of goods and services, until recognition of the related revenue.
-Such costs are classified as current assets if the related deferred revenue is classified as non-current assets if the related deferred revenue is classified as non-current.
+Such costs are classified as current assets if the related deferred revenue is classified as current, and such costs are classified as non-current assets if the related deferred revenue is classified as non-current.